Ryuji Ueno Foundation Inc

 Overview

 Founded in 2015 by Dr. Ryuji Ueno, the Ryuji Ueno Foundation is a private 501(c)(3) foundation dedicated to supporting excellence in classical music, broadening its relevance to new audiences, and furthering innovation in the arts.
 With substantial assets of over $81 million, the foundation focuses on supporting musical education and the development of young musicians in the greater Washington, DC area and beyond.
-The foundation produces more than 14 performances a year featuring world-renowned artists and operates innovative programs including the Natelli Woods Concert Series, Potomac Music Lab, and support for various classical music organizations.
+The foundation produces more than 14 performances a year featuring world-renowned artists and operates innovative programmes including the Natelli Woods Concert Series, Potomac Music Lab, and support for various classical music organisations.
 Dr. Ueno himself is a dedicated amateur flutist and major supporter of classical music who routinely offers private coaching for musicians.
-Since 2016, the foundation has awarded 86 individual grants totaling $1,871,310.
+Since 2016, the foundation has awarded 86 individual grants totalling $1,871,310.

 Funding Priorities

-Grant Programs
+Grant Programmes

-- 2022: 3 grants totaling $72,600
+- 2022: $72,600 in grants paid

-- 2021: 5 grants
+- 2021: $190,600 in grants paid

 Priority Areas

-Supported Programs and Organizations:
+Supported Programmes and Organisations:

 - Natelli Woods Concert Series - Supporting individual artists to develop and explore their talent